CindyJS/CindyJS/ref/Interaction_with_C-Books.md

 E.g., based on the following code, it might pass to the widget the code:
 B.x=3
 C.x=-4
-The Cinderella widget simply takes these lines of code and executes them, after having executed the Cinderella widget "initialization".
+The Cinderella widget simply takes these lines of code and executes them, after having executed the Cinderella widget “initialization”.

 Thus, if B and C are free points, everything is fine.

 However, we do not want to allow the user to move B and C.
-For this, we may use Cinderella's "pinning" property.
+For this, we may use Cinderella's “pinning” property.
-Most Cinderella objects can be "pinned" to a fixed coordinate, i.e. they are not allowed to be moved using the mouse or anything else.
+Most Cinderella objects can be “pinned” to a fixed coordinate, i.e. they are not allowed to be moved using the mouse or anything else.

-So, what we have to do to be able to set the x-coordinates of B and C after the "initialization" is to
+So, what we have to do to be able to set the x-coordinates of B and C after the “initialization” is to

-1. set the pinning property to "false" for B and C (or even for all points) in the "initialization" event
+1. set the pinning property to “false” for B and C (or even for all points) in the “initialization” event

-2. and to set it later (e.g., in the "draw" event) to "true".
+2. and to set it later (e.g., in the “draw” event) to “true”.

 This can be achieved using the following CindyScript code.
-Paste this into the "initialization" event part of the Cinderella "CindyScript Editor":
+Paste this into the “initialization” event part of the Cinderella "CindyScript Editor":

 forall(allpoints(), inspect(,"pinning", false));